Witnessing quantum criticality and entanglement in the triangular antiferromagnet KYbSe$_2$: Conclusion

 \section{Conclusion}

 These results show that KYbSe$_2$ is within the quantum critical fan of a quantum spin liquid state.
-CEF fits show an isotropic $J=1/2$ doublet with strong quantum effects, and ORF simulations show a $J_2/J_1$ ratio { within the $120^{\circ}$ ordered phase but} very close to the QSL quantum critical point $J_2/J_1\approx 0.06$.
-Entanglement witnesses reveal an entangled ground state with distributed entanglement, just as { was shwon in the 1D case to indicate proximity to quantum criticality \cite{Hauke2016}}.
+CEF fits show an isotropic $J=1/2$ doublet with strong quantum effects, and ORF simulations show a $J_2/J_1$ ratio within the $120^{\circ}$ ordered phase but very close to the QSL quantum critical point $J_2/J_1\approx 0.06$.
+Entanglement witnesses reveal an entangled ground state with distributed entanglement, just as was shown in the 1D case to indicate proximity to quantum criticality \cite{Hauke2016}.
 Finally, there are strong signs of quantum criticality in the neutron spectrum: (i) the majority spectral weight in the continuum, (ii) the sharp lower continuum bound reminiscent of the $1$D spinon spectrum, (iii) strong correspondence to SB and tensor network simulations near the transition to a spin liquid, and (iv) critical scaling incompatible with semiclassical excitations all indicate that the KYbSe$_2$ excitations are fractionalized spinons of a QSL phase.
+Thus, despite the existence of magnetic order at the lowest temperature, we propose KYbSe$_2$ as a model for triangular lattice QSL physics at finite energies and temperatures (exactly like many 1D spin chains---c.f.
+KCuF$_3$ \cite{Lake2005}).

 These results have implications beyond just this material.
-As noted earlier, triangular lattice CsYbSe$_2$ and NaYbSe$_2$ also show features of a QSL phase: with CsYbSe$_2$ possibly more toward the $J_2=0$ limit~\cite{xie2021field}, and NaYbSe$_2$ $J_2/J_1$ possibly within the QSL phase { (Yb site disorder notwithstanding)}~\cite{Dai_2021}.
+As noted earlier, triangular lattice CsYbSe$_2$ and NaYbSe$_2$ also show features of a QSL phase: with CsYbSe$_2$ possibly more toward the $J_2=0$ limit~\cite{xie2021field}, and NaYbSe$_2$ $J_2/J_1$ possibly within the QSL phase (Yb site disorder notwithstanding)~\cite{Dai_2021}.
 This suggests that the periodic table can be used to ``tune'' $J_2/J_1$ such that the delafossite lattice can be brought into and out of a QSL phase depending on the A-site element.
 This gives a remarkably controlled way to study QSL materials.
 Another possible way to ``tune'' $J_2/J_1$ could be through hydrostatic pressure---there are even reports of superconductivity in NaYbSe$_2$ under pressure~\cite{Jia_2020,zhang2020pressure}, which suggests pressure does more than just shift magnetic exchange constants.

 The family of Yb$^{3+}$ delafossites are a remarkable platform for 2D triangular lattice Heisenberg systems.
 By controlling $J_2/J_1$, we are able to systematically approach a QSL from the 120$^{\circ}$ ordered phase, which gives a clear pathway towards an experimentally verifiable QSL state.
 Scaling behavior in $\hbar \omega / k_B T$ with a nontrivial exponent, i.e., a value inconsistent with gapless spin wave excitations, is observed in the spin correlations down to the lowest temperature measured (0.3 K), with a correlation length of at least ten unit cells.